-ROS Approved: June 9, 2016

 will provide this value through the workbook.

 Transmission Line Models

 The format for Branch Data (v34) is shown in Appendix B. Using PSS®E’s conversion of branch resistances from SSWG base case to dc resistances for the GIC system model is acceptable.